Last Updated on June 18, 2025

 Discover the history of crime and punishment from medieval times up to the modern day at the National Museum of Justice.
 Teens will be fascinated to learn of Nottingham’s grisly history.

 In Victorian times, the police station, gaol, courtroom were all on this site.
-Public executions were held on the front steps of the building.
+Learn how public executions were held on the front steps of the building.

 Find out more at the National Museum of Justice.